beam4/jekyll-netlify-boilerplate/pages/tutorial.md

 #### Step 4 Sigh up and login Google Analytics

 Register in Google Analytics, sign up an account for Google Analytics in https://analynics.google.com ,there is a tutorial you can refer to ,  https://www.e2msolutions.com/blog/setup-google-analytics-4/ ,also you can search internet.
+[There are detail](/tutorial/google-analytics/)

 #### Print screen software and Online photo editor